Skip to content

 am add gs git status

-That's it — gs is now available on your active profile, no restart needed.
-Use -g for a global alias (always active) or -l for a project-specific one:
+That's it — gs is now available in your shell, no restart needed.

 sh